 Marcel Koch, Wittenbach, Curative Education

 Dr. med.
-Patrick Köck, Bern, Child and Adolescent Psychiatry
+Patrick Köck, Barmelweid, Child and Adolescent Psychiatry

 Dr. med.
 Stéphane Morandi, Lausanne, Psychiatry and Psychotherapy/Psychiatry and Psychotherapy for Addiction